 Common (G:) Drive is used by faculty to store files for student retrieval.
 To retrieve a file you must know the path to the file (which folders to open).
 This path would be given to you by your course instructor.

 Retrieving a common (G:) Drive file on campus:

 Log on to any student computer and click the Start button at the bottom left of your desktop.
 As shown in Figure 1 below, click Computer.

-The ‘Computer’ window showing all drives, including G:\Drive will open, as seen in Figure 2 below.
-Locate G:\Drive, also known as common, and double click.
+The ‘Computer’ window showing all drives, including common (G:) drive will open, as seen in Figure 2 below.
+Locate common (G:) drive and double click.

-As shown in Figure 3, a window will open revealing the contents of G:\Drive.
-Notice the Address bar indicates your current location as G:\.
+As shown in Figure 3, a window will open revealing the contents of common (G:) drive.
+Notice the Address bar indicates your current location as (G:) drive.

 Once you locate the file you want to retrieve, select and open the file.
-As shown in Figure 5 below, click the file name once and click Open in the file menu at the top of the window.
-You can also double click the file name or right click over the file name and choose ‘Open’ in the resulting menu.
+As shown in Figure 5 below, click the file name once and click Open in the file menu at the top of the window or double click the file name or right click over the file name and choose ‘Open’ in the resulting menu.